 Additionally, between FY18 and FY21, SGST experienced an average growth rate of 6.7%, which is lower than the 9.8% increase experienced by the levies that made up GST between FY14 and FY17.

 When the GST was first implemented, the states’ revenue that the GST absorbed was safeguarded for a five-year transition period (2017-18 to 2021-22).
-This was done under the presumption of constant revenue base growth from 2015–16 of 14% annually.
+This was done under the presumption of constant revenue-based growth from 2015–16 of 14% annually.
 Additionally, any shortfall would be covered by an additional tax (compensation cess) on sinful or opulent items.